iamdtang/skaterdav85.github.io/_posts/2014-07-02-finding-zombie-views-in-backbone-with-chrome-dev-tools.markdown

 An Introduction to Finding Memory Leaks in Backbone Applications with Chrome Developer Tools
 ============================================================

-When it came to memory management and JavaScript applications using Backbone, I kept reading about zombie views and how easy it was to unintentionally create memory leaks.
-The suggested solution to prevent memory leaks in Backbone applications most often came down to using _.listenTo()_ as opposed to _.on()_ when setting up views that could respond to model and collection changes.
-However, I couldn't find much that showed these memory leaks in a browser's developer tools.
-Therefore, I set out to build a simple Backbone page to try to answer my own questions and I've documented it here.
+When it comes to memory management and JavaScript applications using Backbone, you'll often hear about zombie views and how easy it is to unintentionally create memory leaks.
+The suggested solution to preventing memory leaks in Backbone applications most often comes down to using _.listenTo()_ as opposed to _.on()_ when setting up views that can respond to model and collection changes.
+Recently, since I have started working with Backbone again quite a bit at work, I wanted to learn how to find and verify memory leaks in a browser's developer tools so that I can be more prepared for when I am faced with an application that is having memory problems.
+Therefore, I set out to build an extremely simple Backbone page to try and answer my own questions.

 1. How can I identify memory leaks in a browser's developer tools?
 2. Does replacing the innerHTML of a collection view destroy model views and prevent zombie views?